SaifBodu/motion-detection-system/README.md

 📓 Logs:
 Motion events can be saved to MotionDetector_Logs.txt with timestamps if logging is enabled.

-📌 To-Do / Future Enhancements
+📌 To-Do / Future Enhancements:
  Add GUI interface.

  Support for multi-camera setup.